mejia-dev/epicodus-capstone-mvp/Timetracker.md

         * Completed first working attempt.
 It seems that it is not affected by deltaTime at all though, so will work on implementing that.
         * Realizing that the enemy might not need to be the one moving.
 Instead of moving the enemy through the level, we need to move the level through the enemy (similar to how the player behaves statically).
 Refactoring.
         * Implementing rudimentary system where player stays at one x position.
 May be able to pass this in via the x spawn position from `checkEnemySpawn()`.
+        * Appears to be working to some extent, but there is an x value that keeps going undefined.
+Not currently sure which x value it is or why this is happening.
+          * Tested and confirmed that it is not the enemy's `this.position.x` or `this.xPositionOnTrack`.
+Looks like it may be the call of `globalLevelData[this.xPositionOnTrack].x`, but not sure why this would be undefined.

 * 2024-04-30 - 11.48 hours total